Kimsooja: Site-specific installations

 Other notable public commissions include: A Needle Woman: Galaxy was a Memory, Earth is a Souvenir (2014), a monumental 46-foot-tall sculpture commissioned and installed for the Cornell Council for the Arts 2014 Biennial on the campus of Cornell University; and Mandala: Zone of Zero, which premiered at The Project in New York City in 2003 and consisted of the sound of Tibetan, Gregorian, and Islamic chants animating a large target-shaped jukebox.

-In 2019, Kimsooja takes over the City of Poitiers for the first edition of Traversées, a new international artistic and cultural event, closely linked to the fate of a major landmark, the Palace of the Dukes of Aquitaine, and its surrounding district, the heart of the city's history and heritage.
-For Traversées\Kimsooja, curated by the artistic directors Emma Lavigne and Emmanuelle de Montgazon, the artist presented more than a dozen specific installations within the historic monuments of the city, including Archive of Mind (2019), To Breathe (2019), To Breathe - The Flags (2019), and Bottari 1999-2019 (2019) consisting in a shipping container painted using Obangsaek colors and filled with the artist's personal belongings, accumulated in her New York apartment over twenty years.
-Kimsooja wraps her belongings in a container, and transports them from one continent to another, a metaphor for her perpetual nomadic Bottari.
+Traversees/Kimsooja (2019) saw the artist take over the City of Poitiers for the first edition of the international cultural event, presenting more than a dozen site-specific installations across historic monuments, including Archive of Mind (2019), To Breathe (2019), To Breathe - The Flags (2019), and Bottari 1999-2019 (2019), a shipping container painted in Obangsaek colors and filled with personal belongings accumulated over two decades, symbolizing her nomadic practice.

-In 2020, Kimsooja is the first contemporary artist of the 21st century to have been commissioned permanent stained glasses for the Metz Cathedral in France.
-In the summer of 2020, Kimsooja opened up a new installation in Wanås, Sweden called "Sowing into Painting" where she featured film, sculpture, painting, and planting.
-This projected was created with the idea of, "By planting a field of flax plants, she metaphorically encapsulates the entire cycle of material production and considers the interplay of impermanence and perpetuity, and of life and art.
-These plants, which are grown and harvested in a period of several months, will transform into paintings that could last for centuries."
+Sowing into Painting (2020), installed in Wanås, Sweden, combined film, sculpture, painting, and agriculture by planting a field of flax to reflect cycles of material production, exploring themes of impermanence, transformation, and the relationship between life and art.

-In 2023, a permanent artwork at Mairie de Saint-Ouen metro station in Paris was unveiled.
-"To Breathe" comprises glass walls that diffract light, installed in the station concourse.
+To Breathe (2023), a permanent installation at the Mairie de Saint-Ouen metro station in Paris, features light-diffracting glass walls installed in the station concourse, integrating Kimsooja's exploration of light and space into a public environment.